Welcome to the third installment of the Bless You Boys Detroit Tigers Offseason Plan Project.

 Cot’s Baseball Contracts has the Tigers’ payroll obligations.
-There is no payroll cap on this fun little endeavor, but remember that the Tigers will be looking to get back underneath the current $189 million luxury tax threshold.
+There is no payroll cap on this fun little endeavor, but try to keep things semi-realistic.
+The Tigers aren’t going to suddenly bust out a $300 million payroll next season.

-MLB Trade Rumors has a list of the 2016-17 MLB free agents.
-Remember that some of these players have contract options that will be exercised (looking at you, Wade Davis), so use your best judgment to determine which players will actually be available on the free agent market.
+MLB Trade Rumors has a list of the 2018-19 MLB free agents.
+Remember that some of these players have contract options that will be exercised (Anthony Rizzo ain’t going anywhere), so use your best judgment to determine which players will actually be available on the free agent market.

 [Insert your name]’s Offseason Plan

-You can choose to offer the following players the contracts listed below or non-tender them (i.e. not offer them a contract and allow them to leave as a free agent).
+You can choose to offer the following players the contracts listed below for the 2020 season or non-tender them (i.e. not offer them a contract and allow them to leave as a free agent).
+The salaries listed are based on MLB Trade Rumors’ arbitration projections.
 Feel free to explain any of your tougher decisions.